Mlamalerie/TP4-YouTube-Scrapper-11-2022/README.md

 Scrape a list of YouYube videos and store the recovered data in a json file.

+## To-do
+- test with pytest
+- beautify code and finish typing

 ## How to run :

 `python scrapping.py`